-Courtney Kelley began her legal career with Hall Estill and practices in the Trusts & Estates Litigation and Regulated Substances arenas.
+Courtney Kelley began her legal career with Hall Estill and practices in the Trusts & Estates Litigation and Cannabis Law arenas.

 Courtney's current practice focuses on the representation of fiduciaries and beneficiaries in probate proceedings and on the representation of guardians and wards in guardianship proceedings.
 She has represented clients in numerous proceedings, including contested trust and estate accounting proceedings, proceedings for instructions, will and trust contests, contested guardianships, and appellate cases.
 Courtney assists clients in all aspects of estate planning, administration of estates, and settlement of complex estate matters.
 In addition, Courtney works with client’s other advisors, such as bankers and trust officers, financial planners, investment advisors, accountants, insurance agents, and other lawyers to ensure that the client’s estate plan meets the client’s needs.

-Courtney is an integral part of the Regulated Substances practice.
+Courtney is an integral part of the Cannabis Law practice.
 Within this area she assists clients of all sizes and within all phases of development, from start-ups to large corporations.

 In addition, Courtney was selected as part of the 2018 inaugural class of the Heart of America Fellows Institute of the American College of Trust and Estate Counsel.
 The program was created by ACTEC to develop the profession's future leaders in trust and estate law.